chriseyre2000/slipway/README.md

 ## Installation

-Copy the release file to your machine and use archive.install filename.
+Copy the release file to your machine and use `archive.install slipway-0.1.0.ez`

+## Usage

+This is intended as a starting point for the dockerfile.